-- Spline Roads ⚠, Spline Sidewalks ☒, Spline Terrain Walls ☒, and Spline Terrain Curbs are edited along their centerline like CAD splines.
-See "Draw Spline" on page 102. - Driveway Areas and Parking Lots are edited like other closed polyline based objects.
-See "Editing Closed Polyline-Based Objects" on page 87.
+- Straight Roads A, straight Terrain Walls , and straight Terrain Curbs are edited along their centerline like a line or open polyline.
+See Editing Line-Based Objects on page 91. - Spline Roads , Spline Sidewalks, Spline Terrain Walls are edited along their centerline like CAD splines.
+See Editing Spline-Based Objects on page 103. - Driveway Areas and Parking Lots are edited like other closed polyline based objects.
+See Editing Closed Polyline-Based Objects on page 98.

 Road objects can be customized in their specification dialogs.
-See "Road Specification Dialog" on page 369, "Terrain Feature Specification Dialog" on page 360, and "Terrain Path Specification Dialog" on page 362.
+See Road Specification Dialog on page 477, Terrain Feature Specification Dialog on page 464, and Terrain Path Specification Dialog on page 468.

-A selected road object can be edited in a variety of ways using the buttons on the edit toolbar.
-See "The Edit Toolbar" on page 23.
+A selected road object can be edited in a variety of ways using the buttons on the Edit Toolbar.
+See The Edit Toolbar on page 61.